 7-Get a restful sleep:

-Sleep deprivation has a negative impact on emotions and performance.
-The psychological effects of lack of sleep can have a massive influence and significantly affect daily mood. so it is important to prioritize rest, Improve your sleep quality by establishing a relaxing bedtime routine.
+Sleep deprivation hurts emotions and performance.
+The psychological effects of lack of sleep can have a massive influence and significantly affect daily mood.
+So, it is important to prioritize rest and improve your sleep quality by establishing a relaxing bedtime routine.

-‘Such as taking a warm bath, practicing meditation, journaling or just reading a book with a relaxing light and a candle with fresh perfume.
-By implementing these strategies, you can enhance the quality of your sleep and feel more refreshed and alert during the day.’
+You can relax by taking a warm bath, meditating, journaling, or just reading a book with a calming light and a scented candle.
+By implementing these strategies, you can enhance the quality of your sleep and feel more refreshed and alert during the day.

 8-Avoid alcoholic beverages and drugs: